astronomer/docs/learn/airflow-kafka.md

     This DAG will produce messages to a Kafka topic (`KAFKA_TOPIC`) and consume them.

-    - The `produce_treats` task produces `num_treats` messages to a Kafka topic, each carrying information containing the pet name, a randomly picked pet mood after the treat has been given and whether or not a treat was the last one in a series.
+    - The `produce_treats` task produces a given number (`num_treats`) of messages to a Kafka topic, each containing the pet name, a randomly picked pet mood after the treat has been given, and whether or not a treat was the last one in a series.
 The `ProduceToTopicOperator` accomplishes this by using using a function passed to its `producer_function` parameter which returns a generator containing contains key-value pairs.
     The number of treats pushed to [XCom](airflow-passing-data-between-tasks.md#what-is-xcom) from the upstream `get_number_of_treats` task is retrieved and supplied to the `producer_function` as a positional argument via the `producer_function_args` parameter.
 The name of your pet is retrieved in the same fashion from the upstream `get_your_pet_name` task and provided as a kwarg to `producer_function_kwargs`.
-    - The `consume_treats` task consumes messages from the same Kafka topic and modifies them using the callable provided to the `apply_function` parameter to print a string to the logs.
+    - The `consume_treats` task consumes messages from the same Kafka topic and modifies them to print a string to the logs using the callable provided to the `apply_function` parameter.
 The pet owner name is retrieved from XCom and supplied as a kwarg via the `apply_function_kwargs` parameter.

 3. Nagivate to the Airflow UI and manually run your DAG.